-

 Offseason: Olson was deep into his offseason film study back home in Atlanta when he had finally seen enough.
 He was disgusted.

-.195 with 14 home runs, the A’s first baseman could not bear to watch another clip of his swing.
+Coming off a career-worst season in 2020 when he hit .195 with 14 home runs, the A’s first baseman could not bear to watch another clip of his swing.
 Olson knew that wasn’t him in those clips.
-It was some other hitter whose busted approach was the result of an amalgamation of the many quick fixes that were attempted under the tight constraints of a shortened 60-game regular-season schedule.“I had a really bad year, in my opinion,” Olson said.
-“I felt, in a way, it let the team down and we came up short of the World Series.
-You check yourself in the mirror after the season.
-I felt motivated to fix some stuff and wanted to come out strong.”
+It was some other hitter whose busted approach was the result of an amalgamation of the many quick fixes that were attempted under the tight constraints of a shortened 60-game regular-season schedule.

 Olson grabbed his phone and reached out to A’s hitting coach Darren Bush.
 Together, they both identified the same issue.
 The path of his swing, one of the more unique-looking hacks in baseball, was off.
 Several little moving parts had to be fine-tuned, but one main correction was in his set-up at the plate, where he said he was “putting myself in a bad position” by leaving his bat head up too horizontal.